torstenboettjer/sandbox/README.md

 **[Devenv.sh](https://devenv.sh/)** is a configuration tool that allows engineers to define development environments declaratively by toggling basic options for nix and process-compose.
 Devenv leverages Nix to create reproducible development environments, it is an extension of the Nix ecosystem, tailored for development workflows.
 A development environment is defined by creating a directory, setting up a git repository, and sharing the repository with other developers via Github.

+**Process**
+1. Select a runtime
+2. Define the processes
+(e.g. watch directory for changes and run a program - cargo watch)
+3. Define Precommit Hooks
+clippy, rust-formater

 ```sh
 devenv up
 ```